WHEN work finished on the transformation of the former Lamb Hotel in

 The front part of the old building

-I had imagined that just the very front wall of the Lamb Hotel was to be
+I had imagined that just the very front wall of the Lamb Hotel would be

-early 2004, they "were very keen to retain
+early 2004, that they "were very keen to retain

 as much of the Lamb Hotel building as we could, but had to replace the

 middle section of the hotel and the rear section which was little more

 Why Chatterton House?
 I have to confess I didn't know this, but

 apparently William Chatterton, a groom to Queen Mary, was granted a

 licence to keep a tavern on the site in 1552.
 The present building - a